Online savings accounts

 Benefits of online savings accounts

-Many online banks make it easy to transfer money to and from your linked account.
+Many online banks make it easy to transfer money to and from your linked bank account.
 However, some will only let you link a bank account from the same institution.
 This means that you might have to open a new bank account just for your online savings account.

 • You get 24/7 access to your money